High-precision measurement of the W boson mass with the CMS experiment: Methods

 Further corrections and corresponding uncertainties are applied to the simulated events.
 Partial mistiming of signals in the muon detectors led to the incorrect assignment of the triggered event to the previous proton bunch crossing for a small fraction of events~\cite{CMS:2020cmk}.
 This is known as ``prefiring", and caused a reduction in the trigger efficiency.
 A correction for this effect is determined in bins of \etamu and \ptmu~\cite{CMS:2021yvr}.
-The correction increases with \etamu and varies between 0.5 and 2\%.
+The correction increases with \etamu and varies between 0.5\% and 2\%.
 A similar issue originating from the prefiring of the electromagnetic calorimeter triggers affects the analysis through hadronic jets containing photons or electrons not rejected by the veto.
 The total contribution of the prefiring to the uncertainty in \mw is about 0.7\MeV.

-The quality of the experimental corrections applied to the simulated events is validated using \zmm events, which offer a pure sample of prompt muons, comparing the distribution of the selected muon \etamu with the measured one, for each muon charge, as shown in Fig.~\ref{fig:muon_pt_Wlike_1Deta}.
-The agreement between measured and simulated data is within 2\% in all bins, and the difference is smaller than the systematic uncertainty.
+The quality of the experimental corrections applied to the simulation is validated using \zmm events, which offer a pure sample of prompt muons, comparing the predicted distribution of the selected muon \etamu with the measured one, for each muon charge, as shown in Fig.~\ref{fig:muon_pt_Wlike_1Deta}.
+The agreement between measured and simulated data is within 2\% in all bins, and the difference is covered by the uncertainty.